graphql/graphql-spec/spec/Section 6 -- Execution.md

     incrementally completing {deferredFragments} at {path}.
   - Append {future} to {futures}.
-  - Defer the execution of {future} until {deferredFragments} are released as pending, as signalled by {eventEmitter}, or if early execution is desired, following any implementation specific deferral, whichever occurs first.
+  - Defer the execution of {future} until {deferredFragments} are released as pending, as indicated by {controller}, or if early execution is desired, following any implementation specific deferral, whichever occurs first.
 - Return {futures}.

 ExecuteDeferredGroupedFieldSet(groupedFieldSet, objectType, objectValue,
-variableValues, eventEmitter, path, deferUsageSet, deferMap):
+variableValues, controller, path, deferUsageSet, deferMap):

-- Let {data} and {futures} be the result of running {ExecuteGroupedFieldSet(groupedFieldSet, objectType, objectValue, variableValues, eventEmitter, path, deferUsageSet, deferMap)} _normally_ (allowing parallelization).
+- Let {data} and {futures} be the result of running {ExecuteGroupedFieldSet(groupedFieldSet, objectType, objectValue, variableValues, controller, path, deferUsageSet, deferMap)} _normally_ (allowing parallelization).
 - Let {errors} be the list of all _field error_ raised while completing {data}.
 - Return an unordered map containing {data}, {errors}, and {futures}.